saivarunkotha/UMBC-DATA606-Capstone/docs/fake_news_report_proposal.md

 ### Data shape:

-- The dataset has **9,865 rows** and **2 columns**.
+- The dataset has **9,900 rows** and **2 columns**.

 ### What does each row represent?

-- Each row represents a single news article, with the article's content and a corresponding label indicating whether the news is classified as "Fake" or "Real."
+- Each row represents a news article, with the article's content and a corresponding label indicating whether the news is classified as "Fake" or "Real."

 ### Data dictionary: